Ben Avon and neighbours from Linn of Quoich

 The bealach between Ben Avon and Beinn a'Bhuird

-From the Ben Avon's summit, return south-west and back down to 'The Sneck' between Ben Avon and Beinn a' Bhuird.
+From the Ben Avon's summit, return south-west and head down the zig-zagging path to 'The Sneck' between Ben Avon and Beinn a' Bhùird.

-Keeping to the left (south) of Cnap a Chleirich the minor top ahead, hike in a generally westward direction for around 1km.
+Keeping to the left (south) of Cnap a Chleirich , the minor top ahead, hike in a generally west direction for around 1km.

-Beinn a' Bhuird's North Top begins to come into view, cross a small burn and continue over pathless grassy ground to the tiny cairn on the broad and vast summit.
-Due to the large flat area here, you'll have to walk a few yards from the cairn to get the best views !
+Beinn a' Bhùird's North Top begins to come into view.
+The upper reaches of a couple of small burns are crossed to then continue over pathless grassy ground to the tiny cairn marking Beinn a' Bhùird's summit on the broad and vast plateau.
+Due to the large flat area here, the best views are to be had by veering a few yards from the cairn !

 5. Beinn a' Chaorainn